25 February 2011

 I asked my good friend Pierre Sprey for his opinion.
 Sprey is a brilliant engineer and a long time critic of defense design pathologies.
 In fact, I call Pierre the All-Purpose Schwerpunckt because of his wide range of interests, knowledge, and the pithiness of his analyses.
 He responded in his typical fashion, citing a 5 February report in the Seattle Times to buttress his argument.
 Moreover, the Times report cites a brilliant internal Boeing Report, written in 2001 by Dr L. J. Hart-Smith, that describes the disastrous economic effects of excessive outsourcing that is now dragging Boeing down.
 Hart-Smith reinforces Pierre’s points in spades (particularly Pierre's comment about political engineering*), although Hart-Smith’s paper is focused entirely on commercial applications!

 Attached herewith is Sprey’s diagnosis of Boeing and the effects of defense management practices on Boeing’s competitiveness in commercial markets and the Seattle Times report triggering Pierre's analysis.
-After reading this, I would urge you to study Hart-Smith's important report.
+After reading this, I would urge you to study Hart Smith's important report.

 -------------------------